 USB flash drives are a data storage format originally introduced commercially in 2000 by Trek Technology (under the name ThumbDrive) and by IBM (under the name DiskOnKey, developed by M-Systems).
 The DiskOnKey offered storage of 8 MB, more than five times the capacity of the then-common floppy disk.
 As the name suggests, they consist of flash memory with, in most cases, a standard type-A USB connection.

-USB flash drives are (usually) smaller and faster than floppy disks or CDs, and are more durable and reliable because they have no moving parts.
-Additionally, they are immune to magnetic interference (unlike floppy disks), and unharmed by surface scratches (unlike CDs).
+USB flash drives are (usually) smaller and faster than floppy disks or CD-ROMs, and are more durable and reliable because they have no moving parts.
+Additionally, they are immune to magnetic interference (unlike floppy disks), and unharmed by surface scratches (unlike CD-ROMs).

 USB flash drives draw power from the computer via the USB connection.
 Some devices combine the functionality of a digital audio player with USB flash storage; they require a battery only when used to play music.